 When preparing to go to The European Beer Bloggers conference I did a bit of research into who else was going.
 Helpfully the folks at #EBBC13 put up a list of attendees and one thing immediately struck me – there were a lot of brewery folks going.
-Along with big names like Garrett Oliver there were a number of folks whose names I didn’t know who made beers I like, and a bunch of breweries I’d not even heard of.
-During the opening pub crawl by chance I got talking to one of the folks from the latter category who, if I’d made a list, would have been someone I’d have sought out – Bruno Carilli, the founder of Birra Toccalmatto.
+Along with big names like Garrett Oliver, there were a number of folks whose names I didn’t know who made beers I like, and a bunch of breweries I’d not even heard of.
+During the opening pub crawl, I got talking to one of the folks from the latter category who, if I’d made a list, would have been someone I’d have sought out: Bruno Carilli, the founder of Birra Toccalmatto.

 My interest in interesting Italian beer is fairly well documented on here (Baladin, Amarcord, Lambrate, Elav & Amiata so far, with a few more bottles on the shelf waiting to be drunk), so the chance to pounce on a Real Life Italian brewer making interesting beer was something that I was rather happy to presented with.
 It was made significantly easier by the fact that Bruno is a thoroughly nice chap who likes to talk about the interesting things that he and the other folks in Italy are doing.